Get off the highway and see Nebraska for what it really is: A place filled with friendly people, fun experiences and beautiful natural wonders

-For the moment, though, Nebraska is one of the best-kept secrets for nature-based travel, which means that you can create some truly spectacular trips for people, the sort of trips they will talk about and reminisce over for the rest of their lives.
+For the moment, Nebraska is one of the best-kept secrets for nature-based travel, which means that you can create some truly spectacular trips for people, the sort of trips they will talk about and reminisce over for the rest of their lives.
 Here’s a brief overview of just some of the nature travel possibilities in Nebraska.

 Center for Great Plains Studies’ Top Sites